-People can be a tad unsure when they install and use VPN for the first time.
+People can be a tad uncertain when they install and use VPN for the first time.
 Especially when they don’t work with tech every day.
-There’s a ton of options to choose from.
-But how do you choose wisely and get the best protection out of your VPN service?
+There’s a ton of options.
+But how to choose wisely and get the best protection out of your VPN service?

-These people should switch on as many security methods as their provider allows.
-Check your app for things like a kill switch, for IPv6 encryption protocols, or DNS leak protection, and run with those to ensure maximum security.
+Well, you should switch on as many security methods as their provider allows.
+Check your app for things like a kill switch, IPv6 encryption protocols, or DNS leak protection, and run with those to ensure maximum security.

 Prevent IP leaking

-VPN first and foremost makes sure it hides your IP-address from others.
+First and foremost, VPN makes sure it hides your IP-address from others.
 Companies and websites use your IP to track you for advertisements, services, or worse.
-To check how well your IP is hidden when you engage VPN, you first have to establish your IP-address.
-Disconnect VPN on your device and visit the ‘whatsmyip’ website, a website that shows from which IP it was reached.
+To check how well your IP is hidden when you engage VPN, you have to establish your IP-address.
+Disconnect VPN on your device and visit the “whatsmyip” website, a website that shows from which IP it was reached.